-Most people know that having high blood pressure isn’t good and they should have it checked regularly, especially if you have a family history of heart disease, heart attacks or strokes.
+Most people know that having blood pressure problems isn’t good and they should have it checked regularly, especially if they have a family history of heart problems.

 And I bring this up because this is something my family and I have to deal with.

-However, beyond the basics, there’s a lot of incorrect information about the causes of hypertension, including blood pressure mistakes your own doctor makes.
+However, beyond the basics, there’s a lot of incorrect information about the causes of blood pressure problems, including mistakes your own doctor makes.

 So today I’ll quickly share 5 of these surprising blood pressure facts with you.

-1 — Too LITTLE salt can be a cause of high blood pressure
+1 — Too LITTLE salt can be a cause blood pressure problems

 Most people know that too much salt is bad, but too little can cause problems as well — especially if you have congestive heart failure.